Who We Are

 New Worship Center Memorial and Honors ProgramA new program is being offered to all members to honor past or present members and friends of NBBC.
 This Memorial and/or Honors Program will be in the form of a beautiful 5 x 8 metal plaque which will include the name of the donor and that of the one being remembered and/or honored.
 It will be prominently and permanently displayed in an attractive location in or near new Worship Center.
 Suggested donation for each plaque is $500 and it is an excellent opportunity to recognize loved ones and friends while at the same time helping to complete funding for the new building.
 Because of your outstanding suppport, almost two thirds of the needed funds have already been raised through donations and pledges.

 NBBC Children leading the way....

-One of the Club 56ers brought forth the need of a family in the area that was on hard times.
-She is friends with one of the children of the family and asked Club 56 to help out.
-Over the course of three weeks, $175.00 was collected in money and gift cards to be given to the family.
-This is what Club 56 is all about.
 The preteens decide which direction and what ministries we can provide.
 We wanted to make the congregation of church aware that the children of this church will lead, will share, will love.
 Let us pray for the preteens as they become the youth of tomorrow and the adults of the future.
 Pray that they remain in the Spirit and keep the compassion they have displayed for their neighbors.